JavaFXpert/campus_samplejson/README.md

 #### Step #1: Retrieve the degree program and student's academic record

 In this step, JSON documents that express the degree program and student's academic record are retrieved.
 During this process, any requirements that contain an `ifExpression` rule are omitted from the audit if that expression evaluates false.
 See the section entitled [If expressions](#if-expressions) for more information.
+Also during this step, any leaf node requirements whose numeric rules are all zero are marked as having been `met`.

 #### Step #2: Apply courses from the academic record to leaf nodes of the requirements tree